samikeijonen/calculate-grades/readme.md

 # Calculate grades

 Calculate grades is a small form and script combination.

-It calculates grade based on maximum and minimum () points.
+It calculates grade based on maximum and minimum (lowest grade) points.

+You can also insert student exam points.

+## Demo and live example

+Demo and live example can be found in Pohjois-Tapiola highschool [Calculate grade page](https://pohjois-tapiola.com/lukio/arvosanalaskuri/) (in Finnish).

 ## Screenshot